Clastify logo

 What rate means

-Rate of reaction measures how fast the concentration of a reactant or product changes with time.
-For an average rate over a chosen time interval:
+Rate of reaction tells you how quickly the concentration of a reactant or product changes over time.
+For an average rate across a chosen time interval:

 The modulus signs are there for a reason.
-A reactant’s concentration falls, so Δc is negative, but the rate is reported as a positive quantity.
-Always state which species the rate refers to unless you have converted it to the overall reaction rate.
+A reactant concentration goes down, so Δc\Delta c is negative, but rate is written as a positive value.
+Unless you have converted to the overall reaction rate, always say which species your rate refers to.

 Average, instantaneous and initial rate

 Average rate is calculated over a finite time interval.
-It’s useful, but it can hide the way most reactions slow down as the reactants are used up.
+It’s useful, but it can mask the way most reactions slow down as reactants get used up.

 Image